aksommerville/deadweight/README.md

 - - [ ] Game over.
 Success only.
 Game will not be loseable.
 - - [x] Pause.
 Inventory and options, like Full Moon.
 - [ ] Maps.
+- - The initial path from Throne to Dungeon should be 11 screens exactly: The endpoints, and 9 challenge screens where you get a new item.
+- - Boss is in the dungeon, same place you get the princess.
+- - First challenge screen should give you the Compass.
+Don't let them make a wrong turn.
+- - Should have plenty of other space, and there should be required side paths for the return trip.
+- - 9 is kind of a lot.
+Should we make a few items optional?
 - [ ] Bomb explosion.
 - [ ] Candy attraction.
 - [ ] Compass pre-rescue. (ie no Princess sprite)